Technologicat/mcpyrate/README.md

 To run, `python -m run`.

-The per-project wrapper `run.py` is optional.
-You can use the following 2-file setup:
+In `mcpyrate`, the wrapper `run.py` is optional.
+The following 2-file setup works fine, too:

 ```python
 # mymacros.py with your macro definitions